Home » Western Balkans & South Adriatic Cruise & Land Tour

-This combination sailing and driving tour takes you from Zagreb into Slovenia, before you board our ship and sail around the highlights of the Southern Adriatic, taking in unforgettable scenery and delightful destinations.
+This combination sailing and coach tour takes you from Zagreb into Slovenia, before you board our ship and sail around the highlights of the Southern Adriatic, taking in unforgettable scenery and delightful destinations.

-The tour begins in Zagreb, where you will see the fortified Upper Town, the city’s historical centre and St Mark’s church with its multi-colored roof.
+The tour begins in Zagreb, where you will see the fortified Upper Town, the city’s historical centre and St Mark’s church with its multi-coloured roof.

 Next you will hop over the border into Slovenia, with visits to Ljubljana and the fairytale setting of Lake Bled, where you’ll have the chance to wander around the picturesque lake, visit the castle, sample the famous sweet pastry, or sail across the lake to the island.

 Returning to Croatia you will visit Plitvice Lakes National Park, where you will walk across wooden promenades with magnificent views of the 92 waterfalls cascading into the crystal clear lakes – remember to bring your camera!

 Next is the city of Zadar, where you will board our ship for the next leg of your tour around the Southern Adriatic.